+President:

-President: John V. Hill
+John V. Hill

-Secretary/Treasurer: Maxine Hepfer
+Treasurer/Secretary: Maxine Hepfer

 Assistant Secretary: Anna Maria Ray

-Also present were: Jennifer L. Ivey, Icenogle Seaver Pogue, P.C.; and Debra Sedgeley, CliftonLarsonAllen LLP.
+Also present were: Jennifer L. Ivey and Alicia J. Corley, Icenogle Seaver Pogue, P.C.; and Nancy Bach, CliftonLarsonAllen LLP

-Ms. Ivey reported that proper notice was made to allow the Board of Directors of the Bella Mesa Metropolitan District to conduct a public hearing on the 2023 budget and, prior to the meeting, each of the directors had been notified of the date, time and place of this meeting and the purpose for which it was called.
-It was further reported that this meeting is a regular meeting of the Board of Directors of the District and that a notice of regular meeting was posted in the designated public place within the boundaries of the District, on the lamppost above the drainage ditch by the side of the Mickelson Boulevard sidewalk, no less than twenty-four hours prior to the holding of the meeting, and to the best of her knowledge, remains posted to the date of this meeting.
+Ms. Ivey reported that proper notice was made to allow the Board of Directors of the Bella Mesa Metropolitan District to conduct a public hearing on the 2024 budget and, prior to the meeting, each of the directors had been notified of the date, time and place of this meeting and the purpose for which it was called.
+It was further reported that this meeting is a special meeting of the Board of Directors of the District and that a notice of special meeting was posted on a public website of the District, https://bellamesametro.specialdistrict.org/, no less than twenty-four hours prior to the holding of the meeting, and to the best of her knowledge, remains posted to the date of this meeting.

-Thereupon, Director Hill introduced and moved the adoption of the following Resolution:
+Thereupon, Director Ray introduced and moved the adoption of the following Resolution: